helmut/forms/src/Fields/README.md

 }
 ```

-For the error messages we need to create a language file.
+To format error messages we can use a language file.
 Create a folder called `lang` for your age field - `path/to/my/app/forms/Fields/Age/lang`.
-Then create a file for the english language called `en.php` - `path/to/my/app/forms/Fields/Age/lang/en.php`.
+Then create a file for english called `en.php` - `path/to/my/app/forms/Fields/Age/lang/en.php`.
+The error messages will be picked up automatically.

 ```php
 return [